TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ![Notification Example](https://cdn.discordapp.com/attachments/767771719720632350/793107470993588254/unknown.png)

 # Acknowledgements
-Here I would like to thank [Devonte](https://github.com/NaruDevnote), known on Discord as `Devonte#0745` for helping me developing and fine-tuning this custom command set.
-Thank you mate, I owe you a lot!
+I also want to thank [Devonte](https://github.com/NaruDevnote), known on Discord as `Devonte#0745` for helping me developing and fine-tuning this custom command set, pulling me back up when I failed and pointing out vulnerabilities.

+# Author
+This Custom-Command package was created by [Olde7325](https://github.com/Olde7325).
+The author does not take any responsibilty for bugs and other issues caused by altered code beyond the intended configuaration as described [further up](#Setting-Up).